 We conducted a systematic review of marine biotoxin depuration rates following the PRISMA review protocol (Fig. S1) (Page et al., 2021).
 First, we identified 797 candidate papers by using the following search query in Web of Science on July 30, 2025: (“depurat*” or “excret*” or “eliminat*” or “detox*”) AND (“toxin*” or “biotoxin*” or “phycotoxin” or “domoic” or “okadaic” or “saxitoxin” or “brevetoxin” or “azaspiracid” or “cyanotoxin” or “ciguatoxin”) AND (“marine” or “ocean”).
 This query was designed to identify papers that study the depuration (a.k.a. excretion, elimination, or detoxification; term 1) of marine phycotoxins (term 2) from marine species (term 3).
 We only considered papers that either quantified the depuration rates of biotoxins produced by harmful algae from marine species or presented the data required for us to externally quantify depuration rates.
 Thus, we excluded 642 papers that did not study a marine species, did not study a biotoxin produced by a harmful algae species, or did not quantify a depuration rate or present the data needed to externally derive a depuration rate (Fig. S1).

-We reviewed the resulting 155 papers (Fig. S2) and extracted the following attributes of the study (Table S1): species studied (common and scientific name), biotoxin studied and its causative agent, tissue studied (e.g., meat, viscera, hepatopancreas, Table S2), study type (lab or field), feeding conditions during depuration (starved, fed a non-toxic diet, or foraged in the wild), and other experimental conditions (e.g., varied temperature, salinity, diets, etc.).
+We reviewed the resulting 155 papers (Fig. S2) and extracted the following attributes of the study (Table S1): species studied (common and scientific name), biotoxin studied and its causative agent, tissue studied (e.g., meat, viscera, hepatopancreas; Table S2), study type (lab or field), feeding conditions during depuration (starved, fed a non-toxic diet, or foraged in the wild), and other experimental conditions (e.g., varied temperature, salinity, diets, etc.).
 If the depuration rate (exponential decay constant or half life) was directly reported, we recorded the rate and whether it was derived from a one- or two-compartment exponential decay model (details below).
 These are also known as first- or second-order or one- or two-phase (biphasic) decay models.
 We grouped the studied biotoxins into eight syndromes of shellfish poisoning (Nicolas et al., 2017): amnesic, diarrhetic, paralytic, ciguatera, neurotoxic, azaspiracid, cyanotoxin, and other shellfish poisoning (Table 1).
 Cyanotoxin poisoning describes toxins formed by cyano-bacteria including microcystin, nodularin, and homoanotoxin.
 The other category includes yessotoxins, pectenotoxins, tetrodotoxins, gymnodimines, and karlotoxins.

 2.1.2 Deriving depuration rates

 If the depuration rate was not directly reported as either an exponential decay constant or half life, we extracted the data needed to derive the depuration rate using WebPlotDigitizer (Rohatgi, 2025).
 We then fit both one- and two-compartment exponential decay models to the depuration phase of the data (Fig. S3).
 For field studies with long time series, depuration rates were often estimated for discrete depuration events (Fig. S4).
-A one-compartment model assumes that biotoxins are uniformly distributed throughout an organism (i.e., the organism is one homogenous compartment that depurates toxins at a single constant rate) and is described as:
+We calculated tissue-specific depuration rates.
+Thus, our one-compartment model assumes that biotoxins are lost at a single rate from the study tissue such that: